DESASTRES NATURALES

 Jalisco, Nayarit, Colima and Michoacán are the states that suffered the greatest damage.

-Gilberto (1988)
+GILBERTO (1988)

 The phenomenon made landfall on the Yucatán Peninsula, with winds of 298 km/h.